sahib/rmlint/docs/rmlint.1.rst

     Sort the files in a group of duplicates into originals and duplicates by one or more criteria.
 Each criteria is defined by a single letter (except **r** and **x** which expect a regex pattern after the letter).
-Multiple criteria may be given as string, where the first criteria is the most important.
-If one criteria cannot decide between original and duplicate the next one is tried.
+Multiple criteria may be given as a string, where the first criteria is the most important.
+If one criteria cannot decide between original and duplicate, the next one is tried.

     - **m**: keep lowest mtime (oldest)           **M**: keep highest mtime (newest)